 2. Stopping and Starting the Instance

-• If you stop and then start (restart) the instance, it will be assigned a new public and private IP address.
+• If you stop and then start (restart) the instance, it will be assigned a new public IP address.

 • When attempting to access the instance again after the restart, you will be asked to accept the SSH Host Key once more.
 This is not an error and part of the normal workflow due to the change in IP addresses.